-Nick Finio is the Associate Director of NCSG, and a PhD candidate in the Urban and Regional planning program.
-He primarily works on community development projects with Gerrit Knaap, Casey Dawkins, and Willow Lung Amam, but is also deeply engaged with the Center’s sustainability efforts through the PRESTO program.
-Nick also works on Purple Line Corridor Coalition, including implementation of the recently acquired FTA grant.
-Nick is responsible for numerous administrative tasks at NCSG.
-He was responsible for planning NCSG’s successful “Smart Growth at 20” workshop in April 2018.
+Nick Finio is the Associate Director of NCSG and an Assistant Research Professor in the School of Architecture, Planning and Preservation.
+He primarily works on community development projects with Gerrit Knaap, Casey Dawkins, and Willow Lung Amam, including work on housing and regional equity planning.
+Nick also works extensively with the Purple Line Corridor Coalition on TOD policy, housing policy, equitable development, transportation, and more.
+Nick is responsible for numerous administrative tasks at NCSG and was responsible for planning NCSG’s successful “Smart Growth at 20” workshop in April 2018.

 Nick joined NCSG in the Fall of 2013 as a Graduate Assistant in the URSP Community Planning program, graduated in May 2015, and started the URPD PhD program in the fall of 2015.
-He advanced to candidacy in the PhD program in Summer 2017 and defended his dissertation proposal, “Towards a holistic understanding of gentrification,” in May 2018.
-In Summer 2018, Nick accepted a full-time position, and was promoted in January 2019 to Associate Director, under direction of Gerrit Knaap.
-He remains a PhD candidate.
+He advanced to candidacy in the PhD program in Summer 2017 and defended his dissertation in Spring 2022.
+For the latter three years of his PhD program, Nick was a full-time employee of NCSG, working on various grants and projects, including the 2020 Maryland State Housing Needs Assessment.

-Nick's dissertation work is focused on the measurement of gentrification, and investigation of gentrification in the greater DC region and elsewhere.
-His work focuses on the causes of neighborhood change.
-Nick is reviewing the growing body of academic literature on gentrification, culminating in a survey of quantitative methods used to define gentrifying neighborhoods.
-He is also investigating the progression of gentrification outside of its traditional boundaries in central cities, into suburban neighborhoods where demographic change is accelerating.
-His neighborhood research is also focused locally, on neighborhood change in the Purple Line corridor, as massive public investment catalyzes neighborhood change in diverse communities near the University of Maryland in the suburbs of Washington DC.
+Nick's dissertation work is focused on the measurement of gentrification, and investigation of gentrification in the greater D.C. region and elsewhere.
+Nick has published a literature review of quantitative methods used to define gentrifying neighborhoods.
+He is investigating the progression of gentrification outside of its traditional boundaries in central cities, into suburban neighborhoods where demographic change is accelerating.
+His neighborhood research is also focused locally on neighborhood change in the Purple Line corridor, as massive public investment catalyzes neighborhood change in diverse communities near the University of Maryland in the suburbs of Washington, D.C.